danitrap/terebi/README.md

 ## Installation

-Clone this repository, edit the config file at `/config/settings.yml`.
+Clone this repository, create and edit the config file at `/config/settings.yml`:

+    ---
+    # path to your media folder.
+    # please use slashes instead of backslashes even on windows.
+    # no trailing slashes!
+    media_path: F:/Tv Shows

+    # preferred locale for subtitles.
+    subs_locale: it

+    # the player you wish to use.
+    player: mpc.sh

 Run `bundle install`